GaetanLepage/phd-manuscript/sections/5_rl/4_results/tables/wer_performance_vs_baselines.typ

       Both omnidirectional and directional #acr("WER") cost environments have been tested.
       #pi-still has the robot remaining immobile;
       #pi-random samples actions randomly;
+      #pi-safe-random does the same, but never hits the room's walls;
       #pi-orient never has the agent moving but ensures it faces the source;
       and #pi-theta is our deep neural agent policy trained with #acr("PPO").
     ],